software-mansion/protostar/website/docs/cairo-1/06-interacting-with-starknet/01-compiling.md

 Read more about
 sierra [here](https://docs.starknet.io/documentation/architecture_and_concepts/Contracts/cairo-1-and-sierra).

-`.casm.json` files contain contracts compiled to the casm format which can be executed on the virtual machine.
+`.casm.json` files contain contracts compiled to the casm format which can be executed on the cairo virtual machine.
 This format is used to calculate `compiled_class_hash` of a contract.

 ## Using external dependencies